ankraft/ACME-oneM2M-CSE/README.md

 - Improved request timeouts, especially for the http binding.
 - Improved internal handling of requests sent by the CSE itself.
 - And, as usual, many improvements, bug fixes, and performance improvements.

+## What to expect in the next release

+See the [announcement](https://github.com/ankraft/ACME-oneM2M-CSE/discussions/110) in the [discussions](https://github.com/ankraft/ACME-oneM2M-CSE/discussions).

 ## Acknowledgements